What is SEO Copywriting?

 Basically, any writing that you—as a professional copywriter—do online will involve search engine optimization.
 So if you’re thinking about pursuing freelance copywriting, take the time to become familiar with SEO.

-Got other questions about SEO copywriting?
+Do you have other questions about SEO copywriting?
+As the Copy Bitch!